yooba-team/yooba/README.md

 # Yooba
 ### Yooba is a decentralized e-commerce system based on blockchain technology, where anyone can securely and privately provide services and purchase services

-# Code will come sone!!!
+# Code will come in a week!!!